infoatgodreams/GoDreams-Repository/Volume 2/Reference Reading/Research Papers/Mental Health Papers/Psychosocial distress and coping mechanism of Orphan Children in Institutional Care in Delhi.md

  *Highlight [page 4]:* A semi-structured open-ended guideline was used to gather data from respondents.
 This guideline covered information of children’s background, their admission in the orphanage, education, nutrition and physical, psychological and social wellbeing

  *Highlight [page 5]:* Most children were happy to be in the orphanage because they not only got access to food, clothing, and shelter but also to the health and educational facilities.
-A

  *Highlight [page 6]:* On the contrary few children expressed their grief over residing in the orphanage.
 They criticized the sub-standard conditions of the orphanage and poor quality of facilities